Internet DRAFT - draft-fleischhauer-ipv4-addr-saving

 session with IPv6 connectivity

-A PPP client implementation wishing to open a connection MUST
+A PPP client implementation wishing to establish a PPP connection

 Configuration Option received in a NCP Configure-Request is